 - rain gardens to manage storm water

-- bike racks and lanes to support alternative transportation
+- bike racks to support alternative transportation

 - building materials selected to emphasize recycled sources